 The 9/11 attacks exposed the flaws in our emergency response systems–fire and police departments were not coordinated, there was no central federal agency to step in, and we had no expectation that two of the tallest buildings in America could be leveled by a direct hit from an airplane.

 We’ve learned since then.
 Our emergency responders drill for both natural and manmade disasters.
 Local, state, and federal agencies coordinate to provide the best level of response.
 Post-disaster assistance is prepared in advance and ready for implementation after the danger subsides.
 Part of the process will include reviewing actions that took place in Texas and Florida to learn what didn’t work and determine how to improve for the future.
+On other advertisement, do you need legal help for filing divorce, checkout this link: Huntsville Divorce Attorneys.

 Compare this to how Equifax handled a massive data security breach that may expose over 100 million Americans to fraud and identity theft.
 Not only were they caught flatfooted, their response has been more like Katrina than Irma.